szymon0w/Python-Platformer-main/README.md

 - add music and welcome sound to the game
 - add final point in game so if player get there he moves to the next level
 - change the look of the background, investigate if you can change everything to be darker or brighter
+- control the bottom death line (mark it), make possible levels can be "infinite" height

 TODO:

+- add opponents to the game
 - add map of the city with smith, alchemist, magicians, quests, etc. and possibility to move around the map
 - add possibility to talk with people on the map using your microphone (QA?, chatGPT?)
 - consult with the game developer and writer about the story